 In those days there were no formal oriental dance classes in America, so Morocco and other dancers who started at the same time had to learn on the job, from dancers who originated from the Middle East and from customers in the restaurants, who danced socially.

 Morocco was immediately fascinated by Middle Eastern and Northern African dances and wanted to find out more about them, from the source.

 Hence, in the 1960s she started traveling all over the Middle East and Northern Africa to learn the local dances and built a big wealth of knowledge.

 Morocco traveled to countries such as Morocco, Egypt, Algeria, Tunisia, Greece, Iraq, and Central Asia states to name a few.
 Everywhere she went she collected information.

-Back in the USA, she kept on performing professionally, teaching and she gave lecturers on the topic of Middle Eastern dances.
+Back in the USA, she kept on performing professionally, teaching and she gave lectures on the topic of Middle Eastern dances.
 Now, Morocco keeps on teaching in the USA and all over the world at festivals and events.

 In 2011, after about 50 years of studying these dances, Morocco finally published a book that contains a lot of what she has learned.
-It is a big book, of about 400 A4 sized pages, packed with insightful knowledge.
+It is a big book, of about 400 A4-sized pages, packed with insightful knowledge.

 My Thoughts on the Book